Table of Contents

 This short guide describes the main steps to follow when upgrading Keycloak and the Olvid Plugin.
 The official Keycloak upgrading guide is available here:

 Here are the recommended steps when upgrading Keycloak and Olvid.
-If upgrading from Keycloak legacy to the newest Keycloak, please also read the dedicated section below.

 Version specific steps